svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > Version control systems are essential for managing the distributed development of large software projects.
 We present a formal model for reasoning about version control.
 In particular, we give a general definition of patch.
 Patches abstract over the data on which they operate, making our framework equally suited for version control of everything from highly-structured XML files to blobs of bits.
 We model repositories as a multiset of patches.
 The mathematical definitions of patches and repositories enable us to reason about complicated issues such as conflicts and conflict resolution.

+* A formalization of darcs patch theory using inverse semigroups

+* Current Concepts in Version Control Systems https://arxiv.org/pdf/1405.3496.pdf

+> Precise semantics of current version control systems are defined only loosely and the lack of formal analysis is visible especially in the area of merging algorithms.
+In order to get a truly reliable and dependable system with regards to merging “wild” branches exhibiting pathological behaviour, the precise semantics of various merges should be specified formally; many of the currently widely used merging methods lack detailed formal analysis and their behaviour in corner cases is only guessed.

+> There has been ongoing development in this area [20] [2], but it appears to be mostly stalled now as the recursive three-way merge and similar algorithms appear to work well enough in common cases and thus there is not much incentive to formally describe their behaviour in corner cases.
+However, we believe that such a formal foundation would also help development of newer changeset-oriented systems, in turn making progress with the third-party changes tracking problem.

 ## Tools

 * a verification tool for weighted kripke graphs https://github.com/jonasfj/WKTool